wrs-sim/WRS2025/place_robot.md

 When you start Choreonoid, if the robot model is misaligned, adjust the initial position coordinates [x, y, z] using start_position.
 Here, coordinates are specified in meters.
 This completes the loading of the practice environment.

+### 5. About simulation performance
+In WRS2025, there are no custom robot regulations except for simulation performance.
+It is desirable that the value, the ratio of real time to simulation time, output by the Choreonoid when the simulation is complete, be as close to 1.0 as possible.